SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 in the **Europe (Frankfurt) - AWS** region.

 We will now set up a Jupyter environment to execute the notebook containing the exercises.

-There are two options: to run the Notebook locally or to run it on a cloud service.
+There are two options: running the Notebook locally or running it on a cloud service.

+#### Executing the Notebook locally

 If you prefer to run the Notebook locally, we have a separate set of instructions for a [Docker-based setup].

 [Docker-based setup]: ./running_docker_locally.md

+#### Executing the Notebook directly in the browser

 The easiest way to get started with Jupyter is to launch the Notebook directly in your browser via mybinder.org via